sespaces/remix-ide-server-hosting/installing/install-remix-ide-systemd-pm2.md

 # Remix-IDE Installation -- Process Management with pm2

-This how-to is a continuation of [Remix-IDE Installation -- Ubuntu 18.04 minimal](./remix-ide-installation-ubuntu-18.md) and

-Use npm to install pm2 as remix user.
+As remix-ide account ("remixer"), use npm to install pm2

     $ sudo su remixer